 The Principality of Liechtenstein may be geographically small, but as a financial center it is remarkably large and cannot be overlooked.
-Liechtenstein's legislation could be considered progressive - especially with regard to digitalization - and could itself act as a model for other countries.
+Liechtenstein's legislation with regard to digitalization could be considered progressive and could itself act as a model for other countries.
+The regulation of corporate criminal liability in conjunction with individually regulated compliance requirements establishes a well-functioning foundation.

 Both corporate criminal liability and criminal compliance are now also being researched further, more comprehensively and in greater depth through the establishment of the new Chair of Economic Criminal Law, Compliance and Digitalization at the University of Liechtenstein.
 In terms of teaching, the focus is also on the criminal liability of legal persons as well as compliance; thus, a new and unique Executive Master of Laws (LL.M.) in Economic Criminal Law has been designed and introduced in the German-speaking region.
-The course offers a well-founded specialized legal education which, in addition to explaining the Liechtenstein regulations on white-collar crime, also provides comparative law as well as in-depth knowledge of European and international criminal law.
+The course offers a well-founded specialized legal education which, in addition to explaining the Liechtenstein regulations on white-collar crime, also provides comparative law as well as in-depth knowledge of European and international criminal law.21